Sources of Attention

 Our system scans a manually curated list of over 9,000 academic and non-academic blogs every day.

-We provide Scopus and Web of Science (where licensed) citation information in the Explorer for Publishers and Explorer for Institutions platforms for items that have also received attention from the other sources we track.
-Users of these platforms are able to see the total citation count and 3 citing articles in the Altmetric details page for the item, and click through to view the full record.
+We provide Dimensions citations data in the Explorer for Publishers, Explorer for Institutions and on details pages for outputs that have received attention from the other sources we track.
+Web of Science (where licensed) citation information is also available within both Explorer platforms.
+Users are able to see the total citation count and 3 citing articles in the Altmetric details page for the item, and click through to view the full record.

 Recommendations of individual research outputs from Faculty Opinions.